-A summary of the basis for health criteria for the 163 chemicals included in the ERG2020 analysis appears in Table 4.1.
-Documentation of the health criteria for individual chemicals is presented in Appendix B. For 109 chemicals (67%), AEGL values or AEGLs for structurally similar chemicals formed the basis of the health criteria.
+A summary of the basis for health criteria for the 163 chemicals included in the ERG2024 analysis appears in Table 4.1.
+Documentation of the health criteria for individual chemicals is presented in Appendix B:.
+For 109 chemicals (67%), AEGL values or AEGLs for structurally similar chemicals formed the basis of the health criteria.
 For 19 chemicals (14%), ERPGs or ERPGs for a structurally similar chemical formed the health criteria basis.
-For 28 chemicals (17%), LC50 values or LC50 values for a structurally similar chemicals (~2%), LCLO values formed the basis of the health criteria.
+For 28 chemicals (17%), LC50 values or LC50 values for a structurally similar chemical were used to develop the health criteria.
+For four chemicals (~2%), LCLO values formed the basis of the health criteria.
 For one chemical, oral toxicity data were used to estimate an inhalation LC50 and derive the health criteria.